 Prateeti.
 Prateeti is passionate about growing the sport of synchronised swimming and making it more accessible to a broader range of people.
-She has experience in all aspects of the sport, including choreographing, judging, technical controlling, coaching, directing and administration.
+She has experience in all aspects of the sport, including choreographing, judging, technical controlling, coaching, governing and administration.
 She was Artistic Swimming Victoria Junior figure champion three years in a row and represented Australia at the 2014 World Cup in Canada.
 In addition, Prateeti competed in the Masters category for a number of years at National championships and has done professional displays at private and public events.
-Throughout the years, Prateeti has attended World Aquatics run coach clinics, assistant coached overseas in two Florida based clubs and trained in other sports such as cheerleading and calisthenics to develop her knowledge.

 Veronica.
 Veronica competed in Uruguayan National Synchronized Swimming Competitions for 10 years and in International Competitions for 8 years and participated in the South American Cup.
 From 2015-2022, Veronica worked at the Rocha Sports Center with her own Artistic Swimming School project as a trainer and coach.
 In 2016, 14 girls between 8 and 13 years old had been Federated.
 In 2021 Veronica started her career as an Aquatic Sports Technician at the University, and graduated as a Yoga Instructor.
 During all these years the institution continued to obtain several medals in solos, duets and teams both in the International Championship “Copa de España, Santiago de Chile” and in the National Championships.